Stephon Tuitt

-Stephon Jakiel Tuitt (born May 23, 1993) is a former American football defensive end who played eight seasons, all with the Pittsburgh Steelers of the National Football League (NFL).
-He was drafted by the Steelers in the second round of the 2014 NFL Draft.
-He played college football at Notre Dame.
+Stephon Jakiel Tuitt (born May 23, 1993) is an American former professional football player who was a defensive end for eight seasons with the Pittsburgh Steelers of the National Football League (NFL).
+He played college football for the Notre Dame Fighting Irish and was selected by the Steelers in the second round of the 2014 NFL draft.

-High school career
+Early life

 Tuitt attended Monroe Area High School in Monroe, Georgia.
 As a junior, he recorded 56 tackles, 24 for loss, including 10 sacks and four forced fumbles.
 In 2010, as a senior, he led Monroe Area to an 11–2 record and third-round appearance in the Georgia Class AAA state playoffs, after Monroe Area had finished a combined 0–20 the previous two seasons.
 His efforts led to him being selected to play in the U.S. Army All-American Bowl in San Antonio, Texas.

 Rated as a five-star recruit by Rivals.com, he was rated as the 2nd best strongside defensive end in the nation, he accepted a scholarship offer from Notre Dame over offers from Georgia Tech and Georgia.

 College career

 As a freshman, Tuitt began his collegiate career by playing in 9 games, 3 in which he started.
 He recorded 30 tackles, including 3 for loss, and two sacks to go along with five quarterback hurries.
 He received Third-Team Freshman All-America honors by Phil Steele.

-In his sophomore season, he earned a starting position, and recorded 42 tackles, including 13 for loss, 12 sacks, nine quarterback hurries, three forced fumbles, and returned a 77-yard fumble for a touchdown against Navy.
-He earned second team All-American honours by the Associated Press.
-As a junior in 2013, after dealing with the effects from off-season hernia surgery, he totaled 49 total tackles, including nine for a loss, 7.5 sacks, forced a fumble and had a diving interception return for a touchdown against Michigan.
-At the end of the season, Tuitt was named a first team All-American by Sports Illustrated, ESPN.com, CBS Sports, and Athlon.com in addition to a variety of other honors.
-Tuitt got ejected in a targeting penalty during a 2013 road game at Pitt.
+In his sophomore season, Tuitt earned a starting position and recorded 42 tackles, including 13 for loss, 12 sacks, 9 quarterback hurries, and 3 forced fumbles.
+He also returned a 77-yard fumble for a touchdown against Navy.
+Tuitt earned second team All-American honors by the Associated Press.
+As a junior in 2013, after dealing with the effects from off-season hernia surgery, he totaled 49 tackles, including 9 for a loss, 7.5 sacks, a forced fumble, and an interception return for a touchdown against Michigan.
+At the end of the season, Tuitt was named a first team All-American by Sports Illustrated, Athlon ESPN.com, and CBS Sports, in addition to a variety of other honors.

-On January 5, 2014, he announced he would forgo his remaining eligibility and enter the 2014 NFL Draft.
+On January 5, 2014, Tuitt announced he would forgo his remaining eligibility and enter the 2014 NFL draft.